Available at pharmacies nationwide — help eligible patients access a copay offer

 Onset of effect was defined as the first time point showing a statistically significant difference vs placebo.
 Duration of effect was defined as the length of time between the first and last time points showing statistical significance vs placebo, or the last measured time point.2,a,b

-The first and only SDX prodrug
+The first and only SDX prodrug designed for continuous conversion to d-MPH

-Flexible and convenient
+Flexible and convenient dosing and administration

-d-MPH, dexmethylphenidate; LS, least squares; PERMP, Permanent Product Measure of Performance; PERMP-A, Permanent Product Measure of Performance-Attempted; PERMP-C, Permanent Product Measure of Performance-Correct; SKAMP, Swanson, Kotkin, Agler, M-Flynn, and Pelham; SKAMP-C, Swanson, Kotkin, Agler, M-Flynn, and Pelham-Combined; WREMB-R, Weekly Rating of Evening and Morning Behavior-Revised.
+d-MPH=dexmethylphenidate; LS=least squares; PERMP=Permanent Product Measure of Performance; PERMP-A=Permanent Product Measure of Performance-Attempted; PERMP-C=Permanent Product Measure of Performance-Correct; SKAMP=Swanson, Kotkin, Agler, M-Flynn, and Pelham; SKAMP-C=Swanson, Kotkin, Agler, M-Flynn, and Pelham-Combined; WREMB-R=Weekly Rating of Evening and Morning Behavior-Revised.

 References: 1.
 AZSTARYS.
 Prescribing information.
-Corium LLC; 2021.
+Corium LLC; 2023.
 2. Kollins SH, Braeckman R, Guenther S, et al. A randomized, controlled laboratory classroom study of serdexmethylphenidate and d-methylphenidate capsules in children with attention-deficit/hyperactivity disorder.
 J Child Adolesc Psychopharmacol.
 2021;31(9):597-609. doi:10.1089/cap.2021.0077 3.
 Data on file.
 Corium LLC.
 4. Wehmeier PM, Dittmann RW, Schacht A, Helsberg K, Lehmkuhl G. Morning and evening behavior in children and adolescents treated with atomoxetine once daily for attention-deficit/hyperactivity disorder (ADHD): findings from two 24-week, open-label studies.
 Child Adolesc Psychiatry Ment Health.
 2009;3(1):5. doi:10.1186/1753-2000-3-5

 INDICATION